 4 Tips for Prepping Animals Before a Big Adoption Event

 You've selected your location and found funding for your mega adoption event—now it's time to start thinking about preparing your animals.
-To help make the task less daunting, here are four helpful tips from your colleagues.
+To help make the task less daunting, here are four helpful tips.

 Select Your Animals

-- Shelly Simmons, division manager of Greenville County Animal Care in Greenville, SC, says that if the goal is to adopt 100 animals, "make sure to have 150 available" since animals you had earmarked for the event may get adopted, sent to foster homes or get sick.
+- It's important to have enough animals available, preferably with a variety of sizes, personalities and care needs.
+Consider transferring in additional animals, if needed.
+For example, if the goal is to adopt 100 animals, shoot to have 150 available since animals you had earmarked for the event may get adopted, sent to foster homes or get sick.

-- Many shelters include all the animals in their care in mega adoption events—even those who are still on stray hold.
+- Open adoption inquiries to all the animals in your care—even those who are still on stray hold.
 For example, at KC Pet Project in Kansas City, KS, potential adopters can do an early bird hold for dogs who are on stray hold.
 Half of the $50 hold charge is applied to the animal's adoption fee and the other half is considered a donation.
 The deposit guarantees the potential adopter the first right to adopt the pet if no one claims the dog at the end of the hold period.

 - Some agencies combine forces with other shelters or rescues on large adoptions events, which is a great way to address the homeless pet problem on a community-wide basis.
 If you choose to partner with other groups on a mega adoption event, keep these three things in mind:

 - Consider having one adoption policy and price for all the groups at the event.
-Simmons suggests coming to an agreement with other groups ahead of time "so that customers are not confused by the adoption process."
+This will help eliminate customer confusion during the adoption process.

 Promote Early & Often

 - Get the buzz about your animals going a few weeks before the big day.
-Tori Fugate, manager of marketing and development at KC Pet Project, has professional volunteer photographers take photos of the animals a week or two before the event and puts the photos, along with the animals' bios, on her agency's website.
+Recruit professional volunteer photographers to take photos of the animals a week or two before the event and put the photos, along with the animals' bios, on your organization's website and social media as a preview.

-- If an event is held at more than one site, keep potential adopters informed of which animal will be at which location by posting updates and schedules on your website and Facebook page.
-"We make it clear in our posts that a certain pet will be available on a specific day and adoption is on a first-come, first-served basis," Kincer adds.
+- If an event is held at more than one site, keep potential adopters informed of which animal will be at which location by posting updates and schedules on your website and social media.

 - To maximize the number of people who see the photos, share the preview albums with your sponsors, partner agencies and the media before your event.
 Here’s a great piece on getting media coverage for your event.